-For example, if the attorney bills hourly, they might ask for the equivalent of 20 hours up front.
-The lawyer sends their clients regular reports showing how many hours were spent on their case.
+For example, if the attorney bills hourly, they might ask for the equivalent of 20 hours upfront.
+The criminal lawyer sends their clients regular reports showing how many hours were spent on their case.
 It will also show how those hours were spent.
 If the lawyer believes they will work more than 20 hours on the case, they will ask for an additional fee, unless they previously agreed to a cap.

-You should always discuss fees and expenses with your lawyer during the hiring process to avoid confusion later in your case.
+You should always discuss fees and expenses with your criminal lawyer during the hiring process to avoid confusion later in your case.

-Contact the Belen Law Firm in Phoenix, Arizona
+Contact the Belén Law Firm in Phoenix, Arizona

 If you are looking for legal representation from a 24-hour criminal defense attorney in Phoenix, AZ area, look no further than the Phoenix criminal defense attorneys at Belén Law Firm.
 Our criminal law firm offers defense against a wide range of crimes, including (but not limited to) violent crimes, drug crimes, theft crimes, white-collar crimes, domestic violence, sexual assault and other sex crimes in Phoenix, aggravated assault, and more.
 Belén also has the ability to practice in federal courts, meaning she can take on both federal crimes in Arizona and charges at the state level.
 With extensive experience in handling a range of offenses and types of crimes, Belén works to protect your legal rights and significantly reduce your chances of a criminal conviction.

 Contact the Belén Law Firm and request a free initial consultation today by calling 602-715-0908 or by sending our legal team a message from our site.